Credit Bureaus Can Violate Privacy

 How safe is your information

-Many consumer reporting companies must have your consent before they release your information.
+Many credit bureaus must have your consent before they release your information.
 The problem is that this protection doesn’t safeguard you from cyberattacks or even crude fraudsters who can exploit weak safety protocols.

 The Federal Trade Commission has rules in place to make sure credit reporting agencies protect your information and minimize any damage done by existing identity theft.
 This is not a cure-all for preventing identity theft.